 Forest App creators moved one step further and implemented real tree planting in the paid version of the app, in collaboration with Trees For The Future organization.
 In the paid version of the app, you escape for the world of virtual reality and actually help protect the environment by just keeping focused on things that matter most.
 The paid version also offers app white-listing and phone and screen usage statistics.

 Related article: Get Rid of Smartphone Addiction with Lock Me Out

-The more unplugged time you ‘tag’ into the Lilspace App, the more rewards you get.
-Lilspace offers discounts in restaurants, museums, and shops in return for unplugged time.
-Moreover, unplugged time helps non-profit organizations get resources by corporate sponsors.
+The more unplugged time you ‘tag’ into the YourHour app, the more rewards you get.
+YourHour offers stats regarding your smartphone usage and addictions.
+It helps you track your activities and offers suggestions to control them.
 By staying away from your dependencies, you help bring some good to the world.

 These are our suggestions for making your fight against smartphone addiction easier, without having to rely only on Google’s efforts.
 Let us know of your thoughts on the subject in the comments section below.